MichaelDimmitt/augment-a-coffee-shop/README.md

 5) cool, earings to get for another.
 6) schedule times when will a vendor be visiting to sell cool stuff.
 7) stickers + pro tip the rounbird sticker on the togo cups is the best sticker for computer.
+8) bike rides nearby<br/>
+1) leaves from rounbird every saturday at 7:30am.
+(20 mph average or less)
+2) leaves from champion cycling at 7:30am. (a ride: 24mph average, b ride: 18mph average)

 ## Begin Coffee Trip:
 menu items you need to know ...<br/>